-The pre-burst persistent radiation can be divided into two cases based on the luminosity of the magnetar wind $L_w$, as shown in Fig.~\ref{fig:windmodel}.
-We call the scenario where the magnetar wind directly interacts with the companion star as Case I, while we refer to the scenario in which the magnetar wind interacts with the companion wind to produce a bow shock as Case II.
+The persistent preburst radiation can be divided into two cases based on the luminosity of the magnetar wind $L_w$, as shown in Fig.~\ref{fig:windmodel}.
+We refer to the scenario where the magnetar wind directly interacts with the companion star as Case I, while we refer to the scenario in which the magnetar wind interacts with the companion wind to produce a bow shock as Case II.

-For a strong magnetar wind, it would directly interact with the companion star, as shown in Fig.~\ref{fig:windmodel1}.
-In this process, the bow shock will not be generated since the pressure of the magnetar wind is so high that the pressure equilibrium position of the two winds (i.e., the magnetar wind and the companion wind) would be inside the companion star.
+For a strong magnetar wind, it will directly interact with the companion star, as shown in Fig.~\ref{fig:windmodel1}.
+In this process, the bow shock will not be generated, because the pressure of the magnetar wind will be so high that the pressure equilibrium position of the two winds (i.e., the magnetar wind and the companion wind) will be inside the companion star.
 The magnetar wind will penetrate the companion and stop at $r_b$, where the pressure of the magnetar wind $P_w$ is equal to the internal pressure $P_c$ of the companion star.
 The energy from the magnetar wind will then be transferred to the swept medium of the companion star.
-We approximate that the pressure of the magnetar wind inside the companion star is a constant since $d \gg R_c$, where $d$ is the distance between the magnetar and the companion star, and $R_c$ is the radius of the companion star.
-Therefore, the heated region of the companion is the shaded orange area in Fig.~\ref{fig:windmodel1}, and the reemission then can be generated considering the black-body radiation.
+We approximate that the pressure of the magnetar wind inside the companion star is a constant, because $d \gg R_c$, where $d$ is the distance between the magnetar and the companion star, and $R_c$ is the radius of the companion star.
+Therefore, the heated region of the companion is the shaded orange area in Fig.~\ref{fig:windmodel1}, and the re-emission can then be generated considering the black-body radiation.

 For a relatively weak magnetar wind, the bow shock will be generated by the interaction between the magnetar wind and the companion wind at $r_b$, where the momentum conservation is satisfied.
 In Fig.~\ref{fig:windmodel2}, the dashed gray line shows the geometry of the bow shock with different $L_w$.
 The main radiation is contributed by the shock head considering the synchrotron process, and we assume the radiation region is a cone surface with a width of $\Delta_{\rm bow}$.